JSchmie/ScrAIbe-WebUI/README.md

 - **Docker** 🐳: The simplest and most efficient way to deploy ScrAIbe-WebUI.
 Containerize the application to ensure a consistent environment across different systems.
 [Get Started with Docker](./docs/GETTING_STARTED_DOCKER.md)
 - **PyPI Package** 📦: Install ScrAIbe-WebUI via pip for seamless integration with your Python environment.
 [Learn How to Install via PyPI](./docs/GETTING_STARTED.md#pypi-package)
-- **Build from Scratch** 🔧: For those who like to get their hands dirty, build ScrAIbe-WebUI from the ground up.
-[See the Step-by-Step Guide](./docs/GETTING_STARTED.md#build-from-scratch)
+- **Build from Scratch** 🔧: For the hands-on enthusiast, clone the repository and build ScrAIbe-WebUI step-by-step.
+[Follow the Guide](./docs/GETTING_STARTED.md#setting-up-from-scratch)

 ### Detailed Guides